 Research and Clinical Trials

-The trial is called STRIvE-01.
-In this trial, the patient’s own T cells are reprogrammed to recognize and target the protein EGFR, which is expressed by many childhood solid tumors, including sarcomas, kidney tumors and neuroblastoma.
+In the STRIvE-01 trial, the patient’s own T cells are reprogrammed to recognize and target the protein EGFR, which is expressed by many childhood solid tumors, including sarcomas, kidney tumors and neuroblastoma.

 The study began in August 2018 and is currently enrolling patients.

-What is the goal of the STRIvE studies?
+What is the goal of this solid tumor CAR T-cell study?

-The STRIvE studies are phase 1 clinical trials.
+STRIvE-01 is a phase 1 clinical trial.
 Phase 1 trials focus on finding out how much of a therapy to give, how to give it, how often to give it and when side effects occur.
 Through the STRIvE studies, researchers are working to answer these questions:

-• Is T-cell therapy safe to give to children and young adults with relapsed or refractory solid tumors?
+• Is T-cell therapy safe to give to children, teens and young adults with relapsed or refractory solid tumors?

-• What is the best dose of CAR T cells for children and young adults with solid tumors?
+• What is the best dose of CAR T cells for children, teens and young adults with solid tumors?

 • Does T-cell therapy work against solid tumors?

-The STRIvE studies are for children and young adults who:
+The STRIvE-01 study is for children, teens and young adults who:

 • Have relapsed or refractory solid tumors